Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: The model, rules, and properties

 \section{The model, rules, and properties}

+We consider object allocation problems without transfers and with capacities where each agent wishes to consume exactly one object.
 Let $N=\{1,\ldots,n\}$ denote a finite set of \emph{agents}, and let $O=\{o_1,\ldots,o_k\}$ denote a finite set of indivisible \emph{objects} (or object types).
 Each object $o\in O$ has a \emph{capacity} $q_o$, which represents the number of available copies of object $o$.
 We assume that each agent can receive an object, i.e., $\sum_{o\in O} q_o \geq n$.
-Note that the set of objects $O$ can include a null-object $\varnothing$, allowing for the possibility that agents remain unassigned.
+Note that the set of objects $O$ can include a null object $\varnothing$, allowing for the possibility that agents remain unassigned.\footnote{Throughout, $\varnothing$ denotes the null object, whereas $\emptyset$ denotes the empty set.}

 A \emph{(deterministic) matching}~$\mu$ assigns each agent $i\in N$ to exactly one object $\mu_i\in O$ while respecting the capacities of the objects, i.e., $\mu:N\to O$ is a mapping satisfying, for each $o\in O$, $|\{i\in N: \mu_i = o\}| \leq q_o$.
-Given a matching $\mu$, for each $i\in N$, we refer to $\mu_i$ as agent~$i$'s \textit{allotment}.
+Given a matching $\mu$, for each $i\in N$ we refer to $\mu_i$ as agent~$i$'s \textit{allotment}.
 Denote the set of all matchings by $\M$.